 If you need something fixed or want annual servicing on your gear, we can take care of it.
-We have our own shop and certified technicians, servicing Aqualung, ScubaPro, Oceanic, Hollis, Sherwood, Genesis, Atomic, Mares, APEX, Cressi, and many more.
-We also service OTS full face masks, Poseidon Se7en and Prism2 rebreathers.
+Our factory certified technicians can perform annual and warranty service on Aqualung, ScubaPro, Oceanic, Hollis, Sherwood, Genesis, Atomic, Mares, APEX, Cressi, and many more.
+We also service Inspiration, Poseidon Se7en and Prism2 rebreathers.

 How does gear servicing work at Honolulu Scuba Company?

 Simple, when you drop off your items you will be charged for the labor for service at that time.
 Currently, $39 per stage or $117 for a regulator with a 1st and second stage with alternate air source 2nd stage.
 Parts will be charged when you pick up your regulator, of course if you have a regulator with free parts you should bring the regulator in with the appropriate documentation about the free parts you received at purchase.

 How long does equipment servicing take?

 If we have the parts in stock, (and we have a lot of parts in stock), then your regulator will be done in one week.
 Regardless, you will receive a phone call within the week, usually within 3 days.
 Regulators that need repairs that may require us to order parts, the technician will communicate that with you within the week.
 Visual inspections are one week or less, but hydrostatic tests, (required every 5 years for tanks), may be up to three weeks.